 The Fiction

 I look at the “fiction” as the entire imagined shared space that the players create (side note: when I say players, I always include the GM).
 It’s their own internal understanding of the imagined environment combined with the shared portions they all agree on.
 It has nothing to do with “narrative” or “plot”.
 It’s the imagined reality, with internal consistency independent of the game’s rules.
-This internal consistency, in fact, trumps rules.
+This internal consistency drives engagement of the rules, not the other way around.

 Fiction First